Aseyed/AR-Maze/README.md

 It's an simple augmented reality maze game made by unity.
 Not work very well,It's just fot test.

-*I Use vuforia-unity-6-2-10 Package to handle image processing functions.
+* I Use vuforia-unity-6-2-10 Package to handle image processing functions.
+* You can use MSWindows 10 3d Builder tool to make 3d object of maze.
+* Use [vuforia site](https://developer.vuforia.com) to gie license and make database.